 How often do you compete?

-Last year I competed in at least three 3 cones competitions.
-What I enjoy the most at these events is seeing old friends, meeting new friends and learning new things about the world around us through traveling.
+Last year, I competed in at least three three cones competitions.
+What I enjoy the most at these events is seeing old friends, meeting new friends, and learning new things about the world around us through travel.

 What are your favorite competitions?

 My favorite competition is the PSWC (Paris Slalom World Cup).
 And that may be because I fell in love with Paris itself.
 I also really liked the Berlin Inline Games I attended in 2016.
-Last year, I took part in Arnold Classic Europe event in Barcelona.
-That was unusual competition for us, but a very interesting experience and super relaxed atmosphere.
+Last year, I took part in the Arnold Classic Europe event in Barcelona.
+That was unusual competition for us, but an exciting experience and a super relaxed atmosphere.

 Who are the hardest skaters to compete against?